By using this site, you agree to the Privacy Policy and Terms of Use.

 • How long does it take to see cognitive benefits from L-arginine?

-improvement in cerebral blood flow observed in older adults supplemented with L-arginine
+L-arginine demonstrates effects on cerebral blood flow in older adults

 L-Arginine’s Multi-Domain Effects